adrian/swift/doc/source/cors.rst

 To see some CORS Javascript in action download the `test CORS page`_ (source below).
 Host it on a webserver and take note of the protocol and hostname (origin) you'll be using to request the page, e.g. http://localhost.

+If you're using Tempauth and want to request a token using CORS, include your origin in the ``cors_allow_origin`` setting in the proxy server config file.

 Locate a container you'd like to query.
 Needless to say the Swift cluster hosting this container should have CORS support.
 Append the origin of the